Digital Marketing //

 When I talk about “seeding demand,” I’m not being abstract.
 These are specific, repeatable tactics that put your brand in front of the right people on platforms that increasingly keep users from leaving.

 This one’s still early, but the trajectory is impossible to ignore.
-A Visibility Labs analysis of 94 ecommerce sites found that ChatGPT referral visits grew 1,079% over 2025 (from 1,544 visits in January to 18,202 in December).
+A Visibility Labs analysis of 94 ecommerce sites found that ChatGPT referral visits grew 1,079% over 2025 - from 1,544 visits in January to 18,202 in December.
 The total volume is still small, about 1.48% of non-branded organic revenue.
-But here’s the kicker: ChatGPT traffic converted at 1.81% versus 1.39% for non-branded organic search.
-That’s 31% higher.
+But here’s the part that matters: ChatGPT traffic converted at 1.81% versus 1.39% for non-branded organic search.
+Thirty-one percent higher.

 Why?
 Visibility Labs calls it “intent compression.”
 By the time someone clicks through from ChatGPT, they’ve already refined their needs.
 They’re closer to buying.